malin798/Week4-project-pizza-bot/README.md

 # Pizza Bot

 Assignment for Technigo-bootcamp.
 The assignment was to create a site to order pizza, and to use Javascript to handle the order.
+Assignment to practice the fundamental syntax and concepts of JavaScript.

 ## The problem